 Kenyan Coast Holidays

 Where could be more exciting to visit than Mombasa?
 A great port city where many cultures from Europe, Arabia and beyond have left their mark, but life is underpinned by the heartbeat of Africa.
-Mombasa is one of Kenya's top tourist destinations.
-There's plenty to see in the city itself, and around the coast you'll find numerous holiday resorts of all types, where Europeans go for a taste of luxury at an affordable price.
 Here you'll be able to enjoy windsurfing, golf, spa treatments and every other activity or creature comfort you'd expect from a standard beach holiday.
-Or, if you're looking for something a little bit different, you can try staying in one of the eco resorts that do their utmost to treat their workers well and make sure tourism benefits the wider community as well as the planet.
+Or, if you're looking for something a little bit different, you can try staying in one of the eco resorts that do their utmost to treat their workers well and make sure tourism benefits the wider community.

 What to Do in Kenyan Coast